marcw/marc.weistroff.net/cv.rst

 - `L'Express Culture`_

   L'Express is one of the 3 most visited French news websites.
-This application is a cultural encyclopedia where all contents are written by their journalists.
+This application is a cultural encyclopedia where all content is written by their journalists.
 This project was built using some Symfony2 components and symfony1 and boasts a multi-tier architecture.
 It extensively uses ESI and HttpCache.